christensenjo/learningSvelte/README.md

-# learningSvelte
+# Learning SvelteKit

-This is my personal repo I'll use as I learn svelte
+Welcome, this is a repo for my personal use as I attempt to learn Svelte.
+My hope has been to deploy a Svelte web app via Firebase Hosting.
+After investigating svelte-adapter-firebase and trying several configurations, I've decided to pause my efforts until some further stability is reached across SvelteKit and Firebase deployment integrations.
+I've pushed my repo here for storage and history.